Geoffrey Page: Return to Fighter Command

 Late in 1943 Page joined No. 122 Squadron RAF as a flight commander.
 He was there only briefly when in January 1944 the commanding officer of 132 Squadron was killed while returning from a sortie over France.
 Page was ordered to take over command.
 132 Squadron was sent to Scotland to rest while Page was sent to join a group of flight and squadron commanders who had been gathered at RAF Milfield to do special training in ground attack.
 After rejoining 132 Squadron in Scotland the remainder of the rest passed quickly, and the squadron was posted to RAF Ford.
 There Page trained the squadron in dive bombing, and they put the skill to use attacking V-1 sites in the Calais region.
 On 29 April Page led a flight from his squadron on an afternoon sweep across the Netherlands.
 A Bf 110 was spotted below them.
 Page's flight attacked, but as the first Spitfire flew past its target it came under the guns of the twin 30 mm cannons of the night fighter, was set fire and crashed into the ground.
 The German aircraft happened to be flown by Experte Major Hans-Joachim Jabs of NJG 1, who had taken the aircraft up on a test flight prior to that evening's operations.
 Caught out, he immediately tried to get down to his nearby airfield at Deelen in Gelderland.
 A second Spitfire attempted a head-on attack, but it too was hit by the heavy guns of the Messerschmitt and crash-landed in a grassy field.
 Coming over the airfield, flak harassed the Spitfires, but Page managed to put several hits on the airplane as Jabs made a hard landing and escaped, with his crew.

 In June the long-awaited invasion of occupied Europe arrived.
 Page and his squadron were tasked with providing air superiority over the invasion convoy and beaches.
 At age 24 he felt an old man compared to the young pilots around him.
-He anticipated a bloody air fight with the Luftwaffe over the beaches of Normandy, but this never materialized.
+He anticipated a bloody air fight with the Luftwaffe over the beaches of Normandy, but this never materialised.
 After a week his squadron was transferred to a newly set up airfield in Normandy.
 Their air time now was centred on ground support attacks.
 The dust of the dirt field tended to get into the machinery and occasionally caused their guns to jam.
 This worked as an excuse Page used to take his aircraft out with one or two companions to do "gun checks", resulting in many strafing attacks on German traffic and occasional air fights.